oprogramador/plezuro_js/doc/rst/source/tutorial/basics/magic_constants/index.rst

-Magick constants
+Magic constants
 ================

-Similar to PHP and Ruby, Plezuro has the magick constants.
+Similar to PHP and Ruby, Plezuro has the magic constants.
 What is it and why to use it?
 It is something a little bit like a variable and a little bit like a constant.
 Its value depends on the place where it is used.

-So we have the following magick constants:
+So we have the following magic constants:

 * __pos__ - the horizontal position in a line (counting from 0, it is position where the keyword begins)